teslar0ssa/gigabyte-x870e-aorus-elite-wifi7-linux/README.md

 ## Getting Things Working
 ### Audio Output Control
+#### UPDATE 15 JUL 25: I don't recall when, but sometime in the last couple of months an update enabled `pavucontrol` to enable "Pro Mode" on the "Family 17h/19h/1ah HD Audio Controller."
+Doing this split out the analog and digital outputs rendering the need to do the below obselete.
+You can now just flip to "Pro Mode" and the two outputs are split to "Pro" and "Pro 1" giving me all the control I wanted.
+This also seems to survive updates and reboots without an issue.
+You can still do the below, but IDK why you would.
+I'd like to rename the devices, but I haven't dug into how yet.
+Will update when/if I do...I'm mostly just lazy.

 First primary issue I had was there's no way to simultaneously output to both the Analog Line Out jack and the Digital S/PDIF jack.
 In my use case I run my headphones through a bluetooth DAC that properly support sthe higher quality audio codec and my speakers are usually just for system noises.
 When in a focus mode I like to funnel only music and meeting/chat/etc... to the headset and having the system dings/beeps for Slack, Teams, EMail, etc... were distracting.
 This was a fairly simple fix:

 From [this](https://unix.stackexchange.com/questions/655767/simultaneous-digital-and-analog-output-on-pipewire) StackExchange post I placed the following in the `9999-custom.conf` file located in `/usr/share/alsa-card-profile/mixer/profile-sets/`: